Mint founder Aaron Patzer launches Vital, an ER management tool that integrates with electronic health records – TechCrunch

 Vital isn’t so much replacing the current system of electronic health records as providing a software integration layer that makes those systems easier to use, according to the company.

-It’s basically a two sided application with a survey for incoming patients.
+It’s basically a two-sided application with a survey for incoming patients.
 An admitting nurse begins the record and as a next step a patient receives a text to add details like height, weight, recent surgeries, medications and allergies, just as they would on a paper form.
-Patients can also submit a photo of themselves and their insurance card to speed the process.
+Patients can also submit a photo of themselves and their insurance card to expedite the process.

 The information is then fed back into a tracking board that doctors and nurses use to prioritize care.
-A triage nurse then reviews the data, affirms that it is correct by taking vital signs and assessing patients.
+A triage nurse then reviews the data and affirms that it is correct by taking vital signs and assessing patients.

 All of that data is fed into an algorithm that analyzes the available information to predict a course of treatment and help staff in the emergency room prioritize who needs care first.